h1n054ur/BHDUP/README.md

 # BHDUP

-Script to Automate Uploading using BHDAPI
+Script to Automate Uploading using BHDAPI written using python 3.8 (mostly)

 ## Usage: